 6. Keep an element of surprise

-To stay current and attract the attention of people going past, it’s a good idea to update your window display regularly.
+Stay current and attract the attention of passers-by by updating your window display.
 Plan ahead and refresh your display every couple of weeks or at least once a month to keep your existing customers interested and appeal to new ones.
-You could also include an element of surprise – such as balloons or different textures – to keep it interesting.
+Include an element of surprise – such as balloons or different textures – to keep it interesting.

 Overall, have fun creating your window to the world.
 It’s a great chance to share your products and invite people in to find out more.